 How to read your Chinese High-speed Rail tickets

 Much of your ticket will be in Chinese however the most important parts and the parts you need to get you there will be readable.
 I have provided what you need to know below and this will get you to the right train and the right carriage and seat.

 Your Chinese High-speed Rail Ticket

-	This is what a Chinese rail ticket looks like, you can clearly see the

-	date and time recorded, that’s the date and time of departure of your

-	train.
-I have blacked out my name as per passport and my passport
+This is what a Chinese rail ticket looks like, you can clearly see the date and time recorded, that’s the date and time of departure of your train.
+I have blacked out my name however your name must be recorded as per your passport with the correct passport number.

-	number.

 Identifying your train number

 This image shows the G26 circled at the top in the middle, that's the train number.
 G for high-speed train and the number 26.
 You will need to look at the departure board to get the platform number.
 These can change so won't be printed on your ticket.